core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * KUDOS is robust against a peer rebooting, and it especially avoids the reuse of AEAD (nonce, key) pairs.

-* KUDOS completes in one round trip.
+* KUDOS completes in one round trip by exchanging two CoAP messages.
 The two peers achieve mutual key confirmation in the following exchange, which is protected with the newly established OSCORE Security Context.

 ## Extensions to the OSCORE Option # {#ssec-oscore-option-extensions}